counter

 What is the difference between flexural strength and bending strength?

 The type of material being tested usually classifies the difference.
 A flexure test is conducted to test the bending strength of brittle material.
-On the other hand, a bend test is designed to measure the crack resistance of a ductile material.
+On the other hand, a bend test is designed to measure the crack resistance of a pliable material.

 How do you calculate bending strength?